 Innovation moves fast these days.
 Anything heralded as a technological feat is already outdated by the time it hits the market.
 Well, sort of.
 BMW has a knack for engineering iconic cars, specifically when it comes to the benchmark of the performance compact sedan: the M3.
 The launch of the G8X M3 and M4 might have delivered polarizing looks, but this generation’s performance leaves a lasting impression.
-But even though it’s the most powerful M of this class to date, enthusiasts still want more, and an intake is the best starting point.
+But even though it’s the most powerful M of this class to date, enthusiasts still want more, and an upgraded air intake kit is the best starting point.

 The upside to fast-moving innovation is that it helps streamline our process.
 Once upon a time, our intake development took a long time.
 There was much more custom fabrication and manual measuring required to generate a prototype.
 Thanks to the wide array of tech housed under our R&D facility’s roof, we’re able to kick our prototyping process into overdrive.